theonlyid/spectral/README.md

 #### Folders

 Ignoring an entire folder is very easy.
-Create a text document titled ".gitnore" and add the asterisk (*) symbol in the document and save it.
+Create a text document titled ".gitignore" and add the asterisk (*) symbol in the document and save it.
 This will ignore the entire folder.
 You can save data and custom scripts in such folders.

 ## 4. Documentation <a name="docs"></a>

 The modules have documentation in HTML and PDF format in the docs folder.
 There are also example notebooks.
-The best way to access the documentation is by cloning the repo and opening the HTML documentation in docs/spectral/html/index.html.
+The best way to access the documentation is by cloning the repo and opening the HTML documentation in docs/html/index.html.

-For a quick overview of documentation while browsing the repo online, the PDF version can be accessed from [docs/spectral/documentation.pdf](docs/spectral/documentation.pdf).
+For a quick overview of documentation while browsing the repo online, the PDF version can be accessed from [docs/spectral/documentation.pdf](docs/documentation.pdf).

 ### Example notebooks

 Post installation, a good place to start is example notebooks.
 They can be found in the docs, within the subfolder for each module.

-For Spectral, the notebooks can be found [here](/docs/spectral/notebooks/).
+For Spectral, the notebooks can be found [here](/docs/notebooks/).

 ## 5. FAQS <a name="faqs"></a>